voxpupuli/puppet-chrony/REFERENCE.md

 ##### `refclocks`

-Data type: `Any`
+Data type: `Variant[Hash,Array[Variant[Hash,String[1]]]]`

-This should be a Hash of hardware reference clock drivers to use.
-They hash can either list a single list of options for the driver, or any array of multiple options if the same driver is used for multiple hardware clocks.
+This selects reference clock drivers to use.
+It can be an array of drivers, or a hash of drivers.
+The hash can either list a single list of options for the driver, or any array of multiple options if the same driver is used for multiple hardware clocks.

 Example:
 ```puppet